Marc Summers: Later career

-In 1989, Summers auditioned to host the CBS daytime version of Wheel of Fortune, but Bob Goen was hired instead.
+In 1989, Summers auditioned to host the CBS daytime version of Wheel of Fortune after Pat Sajak left to host the primetime syndicated version, but Bob Goen was hired instead.

 Double Dares popularity led Summers to other hosting jobs including the syndicated Couch Potatoes in 1989, and Nickelodeon's What Would You Do? in 1991.

 In the late 1980s and early 1990s, Summers appeared on television talk shows, including a stint on ABC television's Home Show.

 Summers also had a rare dramatic performance in the Nickelodeon-produced Halloween program Mystery Magical Special.

 Summers also made celebrity guest rounds on other game shows including Scrabble, Super Password, Talk About, Lingo, To Tell the Truth, Win, Lose or Draw, and Hollywood Squares.

 After Double Dares cancellation in 1993, Summers co-hosted Our Home, a daily talk show aimed at homemakers, on Lifetime.
 Afterwards, Summers co-hosted another Lifetime talk show, Biggers & Summers.

 In 1993, Summers hosted a special episode of Nova, called "The NOVA Quiz", celebrating the show's 20th anniversary season on PBS.
 Contestants answered science questions and participated in science experiments, for a chance to go on a science expedition.

-Summers made an appearance on the Tonight Show with Jay Leno on October 17, 1994, where he sat next to Burt Reynolds.
-The two traded jabs before Reynolds dumped water from his mug onto Summers' lap; the two ended up pieing each other.
-Regarding the experience, Summers later recalled: "Burt Reynolds was going through a bad divorce with Loni Anderson.
-This was not planned, it was all real.
-Jay called me afterward and asked, 'What's going on between you and Burt?'
-It was like survival of the fittest.
-I was a comic.
-You wait your entire life to get on the Tonight Show, I wasn't going to let this guy fuck it up for me."